Do You Need a Telescope Filter Wheel for Astrophotography?

 Because the Xagyl filter wheel includes 5 slots in total, I can also utilize the included dark frame filter disk (all black) and an IR cut luminance filter.

-As I said earlier, my imaging project often include data captured over several nights, but it’s possible to capture a limited number of frames from each filter in one night.
+As I said earlier, my imaging project often includes data captured over several nights, but it’s possible to capture a limited number of frames from each filter in one night.

 The Filter Wheel I Use